shwetabh-23/RAG_end_to_end/README.md

-# 🧠 Scalable Web-Aware RAG Engine
+# 🧠 RAG Engine End-to-End

 This project implements a **Retrieval-Augmented Generation (RAG) engine** that asynchronously ingests web content and allows users to query that ingested knowledge for grounded, fact-based answers.